 This is another dump-and-cook technique!
 Chuck all of the ingredients into your slow cooker, cover, and cook on low for 6-8 hours or on high for 3-4 hours.
 Set it and forget it!

-Heat a large heavy-bottomed pot on your stove top, and start by cooking the aromatics.
-That's yer onions, garlic, and ginger.
-Add in the spices, carrots, lentils, and broth.
-Bring to a boil, then cover, and simmer until the lentils and carrots are tender - this will take about 20 minutes.
+Heat a large, heavy-bottomed pot on your stovetop, and start by cooking the aromatics—your onions, garlic, and ginger.
+Add the spices, carrots, lentils, and broth.
+Bring to a boil, then cover, and simmer until the lentils and carrots are tender—this will take about 20 minutes.

 No matter which way you made your soup, the final step is to blend it.
 I use an immersion blender for this step, because I am lazy and don't want to wash up my blender.
 If you *do* use a regular stand-up blender, please be careful when blending hot liquids